 Happiness Habits are simple practices which have been scientifically proven to grow your well-being.
 Neuroscience has shown that it is possible to help yourself to greater happiness and learn optimism, develop your strengths and build resilience.
 We now have the studies to show what really makes us happy.
-It’s more a case of putting in practice, because as one leading positive psychologist said “Happiness is NOT a spectator sport”.
+It’s more a case of putting the knowledge in practice, because as one leading positive psychologist once said “Happiness is NOT a spectator sport”.

 The Happiness Habits make these practices easily accessible in fun, interactive sessions, with a mix of activities, conversations, creativity and reflection.
 It is the repetition of the habits that develops the neural pathways, which raise the bar on your happiness.
 These habits can help develop a more sustainable happiness so that you are better able to cope with stress, more resilient to anxiety and depression and equipped to bounce back from life’s tough times.
 The habits reap rewards for others too as happiness is contagious to up to 3 degrees of separation.
 So if you learn the habits you’ll be able to send out a positive ripple into the world.

 “The benefit that we’ve been deriving from our sessions has been priceless!
 Thank you so much for all the effort you go to.
 I would be happy to come the next time you run this.
 Compared to one-on-one therapy which costs a fortune this is far more engaging and useful in my opinion as you feel an equal participant rather than a client /victim.
 Keep up the fantastic work.”